Stegacite/stegacite/README.md

 ## Advanced social usages ##
 In SOUTH Matrix, every word in the table starts with a different four letters - ONLY those count.
-So you could write "geeky passion hinkers unbelief" in a posting, and the reader would still look up the first four letters only.
+So you could write _geeky passion hinkers unbelief_ in a posting, and the reader would still look up the first four letters only.

 Will social media ban posts of those four words?
 It's conceivable.
 But then you can say "Our team is up by 3 so far cups parole federal unauthorized".